GuangyinJING/smpl-website/content/_index.md

       text: |
         <br>

-        The **SMPL Research Group** has been a center for soft active matter research since 2010.
-With bacteria, the tiny machine, we are trying to lear amazing living staff.
+        The **Soft Matter Physics Laboratory (SMPL)** has been a hub in Xi'An China for soft active matter research since 2010.
+By exploring bacteria—nature’s tiny machines—we aim to uncover the fascinating physics that drives life in complex fluids at low Reynolds number.

   - block: collection
     content: